Get Access to 250+ Online Classes

-To calculate the ARV of a property, you have to first estimate the current value of that property.
+To calculate ARV real estate, you have to first estimate the current value of that property.

 A professional appraisal service can identify any issues that may depreciate the property value.
 A look at the property on the MLS is another tool to utilize.

 It’s also important to carry out a comparable market analysis.

 Try looking for comps located close to your property, same size and age of your property.
 You can also compare your real estate property with others that were sold within a two to four months period so you can see how your property compares in terms of value.